A Robust Method for Shift Detection in Time Series: Main Mathematical Results

 \subsection{Two-sample empirical U-quantile process}

-In this paper, we will investigate the two-sample empirical quantile process associated with the kernel $g(x,y)$.
-We will now formally define this process, as well as the related two-sample empirical U-process, both in a slightly more general setup of empirical processes indexed by classes of functions.
+Now we investigate the two-sample empirical quantile process associated with the kernel $g(x,y)$.
+We formally define this process, as well as the related two-sample empirical U-process, both in a slightly more general setup of empirical processes indexed by classes of functions.

-\begin{definition} Let $h:\R^2\times \R \rightarrow [0,1]$ be a measurable function, and let $(X_i)_{i\geq 1}$ be a stochastic process. \ (ii) Given $p \in [0,1]$, we define the two-sample empirical U-quantile process
+\begin{definition} Let $h:\R^2\times \R \rightarrow [0,1]$ be a measurable function, and let $(X_i:\ {i\in\Z})$ be a stochastic process. \ (ii) Given $p \in [0,1]$, we define the two-sample empirical U-quantile process